Skip to Main Content

 To create a new reading list:

-• Click the Create List button in the top left of the screen
+• Click the Create List button in the top left of the screen and select Start from blank list

 • Give your reading list a title, ideally this should be the name of the module plus the academic year, e.g. Introduction to Mathematics-24/25, and add a Description if desired (Note: if the module is delivered online please add (Online) to the end of the reading list name)